 - It can no longer fund the prescribing of gluten-free (GF) food on prescription.

-- This will come into effect from 1st January 2017
+- This came into effect from 1st January 2017

-- After this date you will not be able to obtain any gluten free food products on an NHS prescription.
+- After this date, you are not be able to obtain any gluten-free food products on an NHS prescription.

 Why is this happening?

 The NHS first allowed GF foods on prescription at a time when these products were hard to buy in shops.
 Nowadays, even people who do not have Coeliac disease now chose to follow a GF diet.
 This increase in demand means that GF products are widely available, the quality of products is better as well as a reduction in cost.
 The NHS typically pays 6-10 times more than what you can buy the products for in your local supermarket.
 As the NHS has only limited funds it has to spend this wisely.
 The NHS spends a £25 million a year on prescribing GF foods. locally the NHS will save more than £320,000, which they need to invest in other patient services.